Skip to content

 Set the timezone to UTC for your machine, you can do this with the timedatectl command.

-Please also open the following firewall ports for your host:
+Please also open the following firewall ports for your Virtual Machine:

 • 4240/tcp - used for the CNI we will use.